zzzhacker/Image_classfication_hacks/README.md

 # Image Classfication Hacks
-__A single notebook where I try to explain the best practices of to improve Image classification accuracy with proper analysis.__
+__A single notebook where I try to explain the best practices to improve Image classification accuracy with proper analysis.__

 > Here I try to explain some useful techniques and cutting edge research ideas in short intutive and experiemntal way some htem are following it's mainly come from Fastai and jeremy Horward.